 To be eligible for admission as a Study Abroad student, an applicant must:

 (a) satisfy any prerequisite requirements

 (b) satisfy the University’s standard or program specific English Language requirements as applicable

-(d) achieve the required Admission level as determined by the University for the specified program in the specified teaching period, teaching location, attendance mode and liability category
+(d) achieve the required Admission level as determined by the University for the specified program in the specified teaching period, study site/location, attendance mode and liability category

 (e) enrol on a full-time basis

 In certain circumstances a person may be permitted to audit a course and attend the lectures associated with the course, and may under certain conditions participate in other course activities if the Course Coordinator gives specific permission.

 An auditing student does not complete assessment items or examinations, is not awarded a grade and is not entitled to an academic transcript.

 A person is not permitted to audit a course unless the relevant Head of School has given their approval and provided that a place is available.
 The attendance of the person must not interfere with the learning activities of the course and pose no appreciable risk.

 An auditing student must be formally enrolled and pay the fee as determined.
 A student enrolled on this basis who then wishes to undertake assessment and/or participate in the full range of learning activities must apply to transfer to a visiting student status and pay the fee determined for a visiting student.
 Applications to change status must be made prior to the census date for the course.